Beneor/homology-segment-analysis/README.md

                         example 5 means that each 5-th letter will be start of fragment
 * `-c, --chunk`  - Chunk size to divide chromosome, in kilobases.
 Default: 10.

 * `--nodump` - Do not save found fragme### Data preparation
 * `--mindumpsize` - Minimum size of fragment to store exact locations in file.
 Default 20
+* `-b, --blacklist` - List of fragment to forcedly exclude from search.

-* ` -b repeats.txt` - To exclude repeat.
-The file containing repeats is: `./repeats.txt`.
+Can be used to exclude overpresented repeats.
+The example file containing repeats: `./repeats.txt`.
-* ` -i include.txt` - To include specific fragments containing repeats after repeats exclusion.
+* `-i, --include` - List of fragments to forcedly include in search.
-The file containing fragments to include is: `./include.txt`.
-Note that the included sequences must be of the same length as the length of fragments.
+The example file containing fragments to include is: `./include.txt`.
+Note that the excluede and included sequences must be of the same length as the length of fragments.

 ### Usage example

 Example script `batch-segmentanalysis-all-Xdiscs` is located in `Additional_scripts` folder and must be run in the base folder to compute FMF (for all X chromosome disc=sections,